 The Culinary Arts curriculum is planned to meet the increasing employment needs for trained chefs and culinary experts.
 Successful completion of the program will qualify a person to be employed as a cook, sous chef, executive chef, culinary educator, kitchen manager, and food sales representative.
-The Culinary Arts program costs beyond tuition, fees, and books are approximately \$400.00 for uniforms and knife kits.

 In a partnership with the Hospitality Management program, students in the Culinary Arts curriculum will have the opportunity to operate and manage a college-owned restaurant in the Gateway Center building in downtown Cumberland.
-Program specific courses include a practicum component that will provide valuable hands-on experience in all aspects of restaurant management.
-Students will be required to complete a ten-week summer session between the first and second years of the program.
+Program specific courses include a practicum component that will provide valuable hands-on experience in all aspects of restaurant management at a designated internship.